-If you don’t want that equation to come up with the wrong sum, keep it simple and appeal to the immediacy of reward when it comes to dogs.
+If you don’t want that equation to come up with the wrong sum, keep it simple and appeal to the immediacy of reward for dogs.
 Dogs have zero attachment to guilt, regret, or worry about their actions.
 However, dogs will remember the human that raises a hand or delivers the blows when there is hardly ever an instance that justifies corporal punishment.

 Conclusion: Why does my dog stand on me?

 Your dog standing on you does not signal ulterior motives.
-You do not have to worry that your dog is executing his mutinous rebellion over you.
-If you have had enough of it, though, it is up to you to remind your dog that he must respect your space.
+You do not have to worry about your dog executing his mutinous rebellion over you.
+If you have had enough of it, it is up to you to remind your dog that he must respect your space.

-You cannot deny the social binds you share with your dog.
-After all, it is proof that your pooch loves you possibly more than you love him.
+You cannot deny the social bonds you share with your dog.
+After all, it proves that your pooch possibly loves you more than you love him.
 In addition, some dog breeds have a stronger cuddle instinct than others.
-A “cuddler” may simply be making the effort to get you to settle down with them.
+A “cuddler” may simply be trying to get you to settle down with them.

 You will have to assess if this standing on you is for comfort, for playtime, due to anxiety, or the sensation that you need protection.
-All of these can be dealt with using redirecting rewards or reconditioning the response.
+These can be dealt with by redirecting rewards or reconditioning the response.

 - Why does my dog put his butt on me?